AxiomOfChoices/Typst/Research/Winter 2024/Masters Thesis/Masters Thesis.typ

   $
     X(x^1,...,x^n) = x^i diff_i - x^2 diff_1 + x^1 diff_2
   $
-  this is indeed a quasi-closed conformal vector field with conformal factor $phi$, but its integral surfaces are not compact, and thus we have no hope of attaining a useful Isoperimetric inequality for star-shaped surfaces with respect to this flow.
+  this is indeed a quasi-closed conformal vector field with conformal factor $phi$, but its integral surfaces are not compact and they do not have fixed mean curvature.
+Thus we have no hope of attaining a useful Isoperimetric inequality for star-shaped surfaces with respect to this flow.

-  We could instead work with $Y = x^i diff_i$ but then there are surfaces that will never be star-shaped with respect to $Y$ but are star-shaped with respect to $X$, we really need star-shapedness since it is needed to guarantee convergence and the fact that area decreases.
+  We could instead work with $Y = x^i diff_i$ but then there are hypersurfaces that will never be star-shaped with respect to $Y$ but are star-shaped with respect to $X$, we really need star-shapedness since it is needed to guarantee convergence and to guarantee that area decreases.
+An example of such a surface can be seen in @fig-star_shaped.
-  #block[
+  #figure(
-  #h(1fr)
+  [
   #set align(center);
   #cetz.canvas({
     import cetz.plot: *